Popular options are composite, wood, aluminum, and PVC.

 Ipe wood is dense and extremely durable.
 And if you choose to build a deck using ipe wood, you can probably expect your deck to outlive you, as this type of deck can last anywhere from 30 to 75 years.

 It’s worth noting that while ipe is highly durable and can probably withstand the test of time, that same durability makes the wood pretty tricky to work with.
+You may need to work with a deck builder near you to install this decking material.

 Cost: $4–$8 per linear foot